ethereumdegen/degen-auth/README.md

  let degenAuthInterface = await AuthTools.initializeDatabase()

-await AuthTools.upsertNewChallengeForAccount(degenAuthInterface,publicAddress, serviceName)
+let challenge = await AuthTools.upsertNewChallengeForAccount(degenAuthInterface,publicAddress, serviceName)

- // personal sign challenge in metamask
+ // personal sign challenge in metamask let signature = userWallet.sign(challenge)

- await AuthTools.generateAuthenticatedSession(degenAuthInterface,publicAddress, signature)
+let authtoken =  await AuthTools.generateAuthenticatedSession(degenAuthInterface,publicAddress, signature)

 //give the authtoken to the user so they store it in their LocalStorage to use for authenticated API requests